uzerpllp/uzerp-website/content/blog/libreoffice_pivot/index.md

 Cash flow is vital for any business and knowing when your customers are due to pay you for invoiced sales is integral to understanding the dynamics of this vital area of your business.
 By exporting transaction data from uzERP and using it in a Pivot Table we have shown how you can quickly get to grips with who is due to pay and when.

 uzERP has many standard lists that can be exported to csv provide the raw, 'long format' data that can be analysed this way.
-In addition, because it uses an open source database custom queries can be relatively easily written to provide data with the appropriate columns for specific analysis.
+In addition, because it uses an open source database and you have full access to your data, custom queries can be relatively easily written to provide data sets with the appropriate columns for specific analysis required by your organisation.

-Hopefully the above has shown how powerful LibreOffice Pivot Tables can be in providing meaningful information from the data collected by uzERP as a by product of your improved day to day processes.
+Hopefully this very brief walk through has shown how powerful LibreOffice Pivot Tables can be in providing meaningful information from the data collected by uzERP as a by product of your improved day to day processes.

 ### Resources